-Bike Glendhu is currently pedal-only.
-But our trail gurus have build the ups to be super cruisy, so with a basic level of fitness you’ll be fine!
-If anything changes we’ll be sure to let you know.
+Bike Glendhu is primarily a pedal park.
+Our trail gurus have built the ups to be super cruisey, so with a basic level of fitness you’ll be fine!

 We sure do.
-We have trails suitable for first timers right through to pros.
-All our trails are clearly sign-posted so please read the signs and play within your limits – see our ‘Code of Conduct’ here
+We have trails suitable for capable first timers right through to pros.
+All our trails are clearly sign-posted, so please read the signs and play within your limits – see our ‘Code of Conduct’ here

-If you’re cruising around our green trails then half helmets are fine, but if you feel safer in a full face then by all means please wear one.
-We don’t have them available to rent however, so you’ll need to bring your own.
+If you’re cruising around our green trails then trail helmets are fine.
+But if you’re going to feel more safe in a full face then by all means please wear one.

 Check our trail map for mobile dead spots.